Shuttle/shuttle-esb/extensions-msmq.md

     />
 ```

-If you do not specify the 'transactional' parameter it defaults to false.
+If you do not specify the `transactional` parameter it defaults to false.

 In addition to this there is also a MSMQ specific section (defaults specified here):